smartbit/labipa-rhcsa-rhce/errorlog.md

     See `man 5 modprobe.d` for details on the .conf file.

 ### Chapter 25: Configuring External Authentication and Authorization
+- p563 see service principles with passwords in keytab using `klist -kt /etc/krb5.keytab`
 - p563 Centos 7.2 `man authconfig` states "The **authconfig-tui** is _deprecated_.
 No new configuration settings will be supported by its text user interface.
 Use **system-config-authentication GUI** application or the command line options instead." dated 22 July 2011

 ```bash